DIY Sharpie Mug Tutorial with free templates

 Step 2 – Use the Sharpie Template to make the “Hand Drawn Look”

-Using a Pencil, rub the back of the sharpie mug template you want to use until it’s completely covered.
+Using a Pencil, rub the back of the DIY sharpie mug template you want to use until it’s completely covered.

 Tape the paper to the mug, centering it where you want it to appear.